 Skip to main content

 To add your webhook to Metoro, go to the integrations page and click on the Add Webhook button.
 Fill in the details of the webhook and click on the Add Webhook button.
-Webhook Integration
+Add Webhook Integration modal with fields for name, URL, HTTP method, headers, and body template

 • Name (required): The name of the webhook